MaralguaDashnyam/MilkAndMelody-STA309/README.md

   - `sentiment_plot.png`
   - `fearless_wordcloud.png`
   - `lover_wordcloud.png`
+  - `taylor_swift_dashboard.png`

 ---

-This README serves as an overview of the project, summarizing the key findings and linking the visualizations.
+This README provides a concise overview of the project, but for a more in-depth analysis and better visual clarity, please view the `MIDTERM2-Hera-Dashnyam.Rmd` file.